 The Instant Pot's ascendance has been so sudden, so swift, so far-reaching, and so utterly dominating that it's hard to think of another kitchen product in recent history that has so thoroughly cornered the market.

 Before the Instant Pot, when I tried to convince people that a pressure cooker was worth buying, their eyes would glaze over.
-After the Instant Pot's explosive rise, nearly everyone owns a pressure cooker, even if half of them don't seem to realize it.
+Now that the Instant Pot has taken off so explosively, it seems nearly everyone owns a pressure cooker, even if half of them don't seem to realize it.

 What Is a Multi-Cooker?